JetBrains/Qodana/topics/configuration-reference.md

 You can find specific inspection IDs in the Profile settings in the HTML report or in the `.xml` file with your inspection profile.

 ### Specify directory in your project

+<link-summary>Use the onlyDirectory option to specify a project directory for analysis.</link-summary>

 Use the `onlyDirectory` YAML option to specify a project directory to analyze.
 This should be relative to the project root, for example: